h8d13/TERCES/.github/GITUTILS.md

 - `eval "$(ssh-agent -s)"`
 - `ssh-add ~/.ssh/id_keyname_sk` or using keychain package: `eval $(keychain --eval --quiet id_keyname_sk)`

+Again I have this as an alias or even in my open VSCodium command^^

 Also useful:

 - `ssh -vT git@github.com 2>&1 | grep "Offering"`